phoebewoofter/impulse_pro/README.md

 *Authentication:* Users can log in to Spotify.\
 *Search:* Users can search for songs through the Spotify Web API.\
 *Playlist Creation and Management:* Users can create their own playlists, name them, and add or remove tracks.
 They can also upload those playlists to Spotify.\
-*Audio Preview:* Users can view information about tracks and albums while listening to an audio preview.